Cruffyn/Cruffyn/README.md

 - 👋 Hi, I’m @Cruffyn
-- 👀 I’m interested in ... breaking into the data Analytics field
+- 👀 I’m interested in ... breaking into the Data Analytics field
 - 🌱 I’m currently learning ...
-Sql, Python and Tableau
+SQL, Python and Tableau
 - 💞️ I’m looking to collaborate on ... projects within finance or healthcare domains
 - 📫 How to reach me ...by email cruffin194@gmail..com